Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Data reduction

-\section{Data Reduction}
+\section{Data reduction}

-Among the parameters mentioned in the previous paragraph, $(\Omega,\dot{\Omega})$ are determined once we have data from pulsars that are well timed, and $(\alpha,\zeta,\delta)$ might be derived from polarization observation.
-In this work we focus on plasma parameters, so we choose data samples from pulsars whose polarization position angle (PA) curves could be well described by rotating vector model (RVM, \citealp{RVM}).
-Since mode coupling makes PA deviate from RVM while producing circular polarization~\citep[e.g.,][]{petrova2003, bp2012}, another selection criterion is to avoid choosing pulsars with too large circular polarization in the integrated profile.
-The deviation of PA also depends on $z_{0}$, so for simplicity, we do not fit PA deviation and $V$ simultaneously.
+Among the parameters noted in the previous paragraph, $(\Omega,\dot{\Omega})$ can be determined once we have access to data from pulsars that are well timed.
+A number of other parameters could be determined by comparing the observed polarization with modeled polarization.
+Since mode coupling makes the polarization position angle (PA) deviate from the rotating vector model (RVM, \citealp{RVM}), while producing circular polarization~\citep[e.g.,][]{petrova2003, bp2012}, a full fitting should include both PA and $V$.

+To reduce parameters, we divided the fitting procedure into two steps.
+First, we derived the geometry parameters $(\alpha,\zeta,\delta)$ from the RVM fitting of integrated pulse profiles.
+Second, we fixed the geometry parameters and derived the plasma parameters by fitting the circular polarization.
+In this work, we chose data samples from pulsars whose PA curves were well described by the RVM and we used their single pulses for study.
+We note that the propagation process occurs in one single pulse and circularly polarized signals with opposite handedness undergo mutual cancellation when translating them into averaged profiles.

-With the help of the catalog in~\cite{fast682}, we choose three pulsars that have FAST released data\footnote{Their further information could be found on https://fast.bao.ac.cn/observation\_log/search.}: B0301$+$19, J0631$+$1036, and B0656$+$14 (monogem).
-Their basic parameters are listed in Table~\ref{table:pulsars}, and their locations on the $P$ - $\dot{P}$ diagram are shown in Figure~\ref{fig:ppdot}---in Appendix~\ref{sec:RVM}.
-The data processing (including folding, RFI mitigation, saturation mitigation, calibration, and timing) is done with the software packages \textsc{dspsr} \citep{2011PASA...28....1V}, \textsc{psrchive} \citep{2004PASA...21..302H}, and \textsc{tempo2} \citep{2006MNRAS.369..655H}.
+Employing the catalog in~\cite{fast682}, we chose three pulsars that have FAST released data\footnote{Their further information could be found on https://fast.bao.ac.cn/observation\_log/search.}: B0301$+$19, J0631$+$1036, and B0656$+$14 (monogem).
+Their basic parameters are listed in Table~\ref{table:pulsars}, and their locations on the $P$ - $\dot{P}$ diagram are shown in Figure~\ref{fig:ppdot} in Appendix~\ref{sec:RVM}.
+The data processing (including folding, RFI mitigation, saturation mitigation, calibration, and timing) was performed with the software packages \textsc{dspsr} \citep{2011PASA...28....1V}, \textsc{psrchive} \citep{2004PASA...21..302H}, and \textsc{tempo2} \citep{2006MNRAS.369..655H}.
 We follow the PSR/IEEE convention for the definition of Stokes parameters \citep{2010PASA...27..104V}.
-We use a Bayesian method to fit for the rotation measure (RM) of Faraday rotation \citep{2020Natur.586..693L} from the calibrated data.
-For the linear polarization intensity $L$, total polarization intensity $P$, and ellipticity angles, we correct their bias using the formulae in \cite{cao2025}.
-The RVM fitting results are also included in Table~\ref{table:pulsars}, and the fitting details are left in Appendix~\ref{sec:RVM}.
+We used a Bayesian method to fit for the rotation measure (RM) of Faraday rotation \citep{2020Natur.586..693L} from the calibrated data.
+For the linear polarization intensity, $L$, total polarization intensity, $P$, and ellipticity angles, we corrected their biases using the formulae in \cite{cao2025}.
+The RVM fitting results are also included in Table~\ref{table:pulsars} and the fitting details are given in Appendix~\ref{sec:RVM}.